Michael L. Galyean, Ph.D.,

-An instructor with a compelling reason to change the time of an examination must obtain written approval from the department chair and/or dean of the college or school in which the course is taught before requesting room accommodations from Section Inventory within the Office of the Registrar.
+An instructor with a compelling reason to change the time of an examination must obtain written approval from the department chair and/or associate academic dean of the college or school in which the course is taught before requesting room accommodations from Section Inventory within the Office of the Registrar.
 Requests for change must be submitted to the Office of the Registrar by 30 days prior to the finals period.
 A change in the room assignment for a final examination may be made only with the approval of the Office of the Registrar.

 There is no university policy that provides relief to students who have three examinations scheduled the same day.
-In that situation, students may seek the assistance of the course instructors, department chair, and/or dean of the college.
+In that situation, students may seek the assistance of the course instructors, department chair, and/or associate academic dean of the college.
 Contact Section Inventory within the Office of the Registrar at 806.742.1484 with questions, comments, or concerns regarding the final exam schedule.